patricklafrance/wmfnext-shell/README.md

         };
     }, []);

-    // Using the useHoistedRoutes hook allow routes hoisted by modules to
-    // be rendered at the root of the router.
-    // To disallow the hoisting functionality, do not use this hook. const hoistedRoutes = useHoistedRoutes(routes, {
+    // The "useHoistedRoutes" hook move hoisted pages at the root. const hoistedRoutes = useHoistedRoutes(routes, {
         wrapManagedRoutes
     });